mikeckennedy/python_bytes_show_notes/transcripts/310-calling-all-tools-for-readmes.txt

 00:34:11 - Okay, that's good.

-00:34:12 - Yeah, but while we're looking at readmes, I did wanna also mention Will, because we have to, Will McCougin.
+00:34:12 - Yeah, but while we're looking at readmes, I did wanna also mention Will, because we have to, Will McGugan.

 00:34:21 - As it's Tuesday.